 What are the benefits of Swedish massage?

 While "massage" and "mood booster" feel like they should basically be synonyms at this point, it goes without saying that one of the biggest benefits of a Swedish massage is that it really helps to elevate your mood.
-"Studies show that massage can increase serotonin, dopamine and oxytocin, which all help to elevate your mood and general well-being," says Post.
-It can also help reduce cortisol, the hormone that causes stress, which we could all use more of at this time and place.
+"Studies show that massage can increase serotonin, dopamine, and oxytocin, which all help to elevate your mood and general well-being," says Post.
+It can also help reduce cortisol, the stress hormone, which we could all use less of.

-Multiple studies have found that Swedish massage is an effective way to help relieve anxiety.
-One study tracked the anxiety and vital sign levels of ICU patients before and after a 30-minute Swedish massage, and found that anxiety was reduced and vital signs improved immediately post-massage.
+Speaking of cortisol, multiple studies have found that Swedish massage is an effective way to help relieve anxiety.
+One small study tracked the anxiety and vital sign levels of ICU patients before and after a 30-minute Swedish massage, and found that anxiety was reduced and vital signs improved immediately post-massage.
 Another small study done on women found that Swedish massage therapy helped alleviate stress and anxiety.

-Because Swedish massage can help reduce stress and anxiety, it can help improve your sleep.
-One study found that massage therapy improved the quality of sleep in breast cancer patients.
+Because Swedish massage can help reduce stress and anxiety, it can also help improve your sleep.
+One study of 57 breast cancer patients found that massage therapy improved their quality of sleep.
 Better sleep, in turn, reduces stress and anxiety.
 It's cyclical, but can go both ways.
 Poor sleep has been linked to increased anxiety.

 Who should get Swedish massage?